Donald Trump's travel ban: What happens now?

 The White House could amend the executive order to expressly carve out existing green card holders and other people that already have some ties to the United States.

-White House counsel Donald McGahn had issued guidance days after the executive order saying it did not apply to legal permanent residents of the US, but the appeals court said that was not enough.
+White House counsel Donald McGahn had issued guidance days after the executive order saying it didn’t apply to legal permanent residents of the US, but the appeals court said that was not enough.

 “The government has offered no authority establishing that the White House counsel is empowered to issue an amended order superseding the executive order signed by the president,” the opinion said.